vttale/serve-stale/README.md

    Canonical Name (CNAME) records mingled in the expired cache with other records at the same owner name can cause surprising results.
-   This was observed with an initial implementation in BIND, where a hostname changed from having an IPv4 Address (A) record.to a CNAME.
+   This was observed with an initial implementation in BIND, where a hostname changed from having an IPv4 Address (A) record to a CNAME.
    The version of BIND being used did not evict other types in the cache when a CNAME was received, which in normal operations is not a significant issue.
 However, after both records expired and the